Rule Change: Completed

 Submissions on the directions paper closed on 17 November 2011.

 The Commission held a public forum in Adelaide in October 2011 to allow stakeholders to discuss the issues raised in the directions paper.

 On 7 June 2012, the AEMC published a draft determination on the MEU’s rule change request.
-The draft determination proposes to make no rule in respect of the rule change request.
+The draft determination proposed to make no rule in respect of the rule change request.
+The Commission considered there was insufficient evidence of a problem to warrant making the rule change.
 Submissions on the draft determination closed on 20 July 2012.

-In support of the draft determination, the AEMC has published a report from NERA Economic Consulting that provides an analysis of NEM wholesale prices against estimates of long run marginal cost, and a report from the Competition Economists Group that provides an assessment of barriers to entry in NEM jurisdictions.
+In support of the draft determination, the AEMC published a report from NERA Economic Consulting that provided an analysis of NEM wholesale prices against estimates of long run marginal cost, and a report from the Competition Economists Group that provided an assessment of barriers to entry in NEM jurisdictions.

 In response to the draft rule determination, the AEMC received 12 submissions, some of which included detailed information, from a range of stakeholders.
+The AEMC considered that stakeholders raised issues of sufficient complexity or difficulty so that it was necessary to extend the time to make the final rule determination.
 The extension of the time for making the final rule determination allowed the AEMC to undertake further analysis, including further modelling, to assess the issues raised by stakeholders.
-The AEMC considered that stakeholders raised issues of sufficient complexity or difficulty so that it was necessary to extend the time to make the final rule determination.
-Taking into account stakeholder’s submissions and the further analysis, the Commission considered whether the MEU’s proposed rule will or is likely to contribute, or a more preferable rule will or is likely to better contribute, to the achievement of the National Electricity Objective.
+Having taken into account stakeholder’s submissions and the further analysis, the Commission considered whether the MEU’s proposed rule would or would be likely to contribute, or a more preferable rule would or would be likely to better contribute, to the achievement of the National Electricity Objective.